 Similarly, Seefeel’s 1993 release Quiqe is a perfect example of the genre expanding beyond it’s existing limitations, with steadfast ambient tracks like Signals and more experimental tracks such as Climatic Phase 3.

-The late Pete Namlook and his German Label FAX were also a significant driver of ambient music during the early 1990’s.
+The late Pete Namlook and his German Label FAX were also a significant driver of ambient music during the early 1990’s (update - see this 2018 article for a great overview).
 This is an area which I still need more time to explore, but if you read any best of ambient albums you’ll be sure to find a FAX release in there somewhere.
 As of August 2005, Namlook and company had released 135 albums – experience some of them through this tribute mix.

 Moving towards the second-half of the 90’s, ’96 witnessed the debut of one of the most instrumental characters in the ambient scene today, Wolfgang Voigt.
 His self-titled album as GAS, triggered a whole new world of dubby, atmospheric ambient music.
 Wolfgang is undoubtedly the reason why ambient music still has its place on one of the biggest techno labels of our time (as co-owner of Kompakt) and as a result, a big reason why the genre continues to evolve and make an impact on producers today.
 Released on the influential label Mille Plateaux label, GAS' releases remain some of the rarest LP’s on Discogs.